 The Group recognises loss allowances for Expected Credit Losses (ECLs) on financial assets measured at amortised cost and debt investments measured at FVOCI.
-The Group does not hold debt investments measured at FVTPL and contract assets.
+The Group does not hold debt investments measured at FVTPL.

 The Group measures loss allowance either at an amount equal to: